zprpic/projekti100-react-full-course/README.md

 ### 1. Components:

 Must import "React from 'react'"

-Functions as components need to be Capitalized
+Components must be Capitalized!
+When exporting components as functions capitalization not needed, when importing components as functions CAPITALIZATION is needed.

+When rendering components we pass WHAT-WE-ARE-RENDERING(COMPONENT) and WHERE-WE-ARE-RENDERING

-From the component we return HTML which is ACTUALLY JSX When rendering components we pass WHAT-WE-ARE-RENDERING(COMPONENT) and WHERE-WE-ARE-RENDERING Component MUST contain self-closing tag if there is none
+From the component we return HTML which is ACTUALLY JSX Stateless functional components (dummy components) ALWAYS return JSX

+Component MUST contain self-closing tag if there is none

+### 2. JSX Rules:

+ALWAYS return a single element!
+(Always just ONE PARENT ELEMENT.
+No sibling elements at the top of the HTML hierarchy.)

+Follow HTML semantics!
+Section, article, React.Fragment ("<>"), ...

+Use camelCase for html attributes ("onClick", "onChange")...

+use "className" instead of "class"!

+Close every element!
+Even html elements that do not usually have a closing tag. <HTML ELEMENT />

+Use parentheses ()()()()()() in return statements!